mtconnect/mtcup/MTC_FAQ.md

 logger_config configuration itemslogger_config The logging
 configuration section.logging_level The logging level: trace, debug, info, warn, error, or fatal.
 Default:infooutput The output file or stream.
-If a file is specified specify as: “file <filename>”. cout and cerr can be used to specify the standard output and standard error streams.
+If a file is specified specify as: “file filename”. cout and cerr can be used to specify the standard output and standard error streams.
 Defaults to the same directory as the executable.
 Default: file adapter.log